eppesh/ClockIn/README.md

   - Add modifying Clock-In info function:
     - way #1: by clicking the "MakeUp" button and inputting the new info with the form of "20221118;0x1101".
     - way #2: by double clicking on a grid and inputting the new info with the form of "0x1101".
+- Updated 11/19/2022
+  - Show the year information before the month. (old: Nov; new: 2022 Nov)

 # Upcoming Changes